 Patrice and I are spending Christmas with Michelle and Nigel in Horsmonden, UK.
 We had met them a week ago in Calais to drive to Bruges, Belgium, for the Christmas Market, then onto England to spend the holidays with the grandchildren.
 It was as good as it gets.

 Complaints?
-Well, Jake and Josh considered me dotty and played sheepdogs herding me through London.
+Well, Jake and Josh considered me dotty and played ‘sheepdog’ herding me through London.
 And Phillipa fears her words will go to waste if she doesn’t use them effusively.
 It is raining England-ish in Horsmonden, where we are now.

+I follow the Ukraine-Russia war.
+We all, and you all––Russian and Ukrainian, European and American––have access to the same news; we make up our own minds.
 I follow the Ukraine-Russian war from the safety of Western Europe.
 Save for a 10-15% Cost of Living rise; the war is distant.
-The French nuclear industry—left to wither under Macron in service to Global Warming––is slowly coming back online.
+The French nuclear industry—left to wither under Macron in service to Global Warming––is being brought back online.
 European energy storage is at or above 90%.
+But Germany under Chancellor Angela Merkel played to Vladimir Putin and the Global Warming fraud, and is de-industrializing.
+Germany, my dear Germany, when the German people err – the destruction of Rome, Reformation, WWI and WWII, and now the Global Warming Fraud – well, The Germans don’t do things halfway.

 Putin’s conduct in the Ukraine War is familiar to me.
 The denouement of the novel I am working on now, Resurrection, takes place during the Yugoslavia civil war circa 1992.
 The Serbian Army, like the Russian Army, was artillery-heavy.
 It destroyed everything and everyone in its path.
 A rapacious Serbian president Slobodan Milosevic in league with the thug Croatian President Tudjman, fell upon Bosnia-Hersogovina to aggrandize their fiefdoms.